Model dynamics of single phase asynchronous machine with squirrel-cage rotor

 The next figure indicates how to connect an Ideal Torque Source block from the Simscape library to the machine shaft to represent the machine in motor mode, or in generator mode, when the rotor speed is positive.

 Specify the per unit dialog box or the SI dialog box.
+Default

 When this check box is selected, the measurement output uses the signal names to identify the bus labels.
 Select this option for applications that require bus signal labels to have only alphanumeric characters.